akikoo/one-web-boilerplate/README.md

     For more information, see project main index file: https://github.com/akikoo/one-web-boilerplate/blob/master/webroot/html/index.shtml

-### CSS - A number of stylesheets by default, compiled by Sass (default) or LESS, included in the following order:
+### CSS - A number of stylesheets by default, compiled and imported by Sass, included in the following order:
 * /webroot/assets/css/common/normalize.css (reset styles)
 * /webroot/assets/css/common/elements.css (global, mobile first styles, containing only common colour and typographic rules for basic experience to all users)